ASSET PURCHASE AGREEMENT

 “Purchased Assets” shall have the meaning set forth in Article II, Section (a) of this Agreement.

-“Sites” means the Publication’s Web site located at www.culturemagazine.com, www.cultureb2b.com or www.ireadculture.com, its subdomains, and any other Web sites agreed upon in writing by the parties.
+“Sites” means the Web sites located at www.spannabis.com and cannabismagazine.es, their subdomains, and any other Web sites of the Business.

-“Subject Shares” shall have the meaning set forth in Article II, Section (d)(i) of this Agreement
+“Subject Shares” shall have the meaning set forth in Article II, Section (e)(ii) of this Agreement.

 PURCHASE AND SALE OF PURCHASED ASSETS; CONSIDERATION